Cataract and contrast: why your eye exam might say 20/20 while you struggle to drive at night

 What cataract does

 A cataract is a gradual loss of transparency in the lens of the eye.
 The lens is a remarkable biological structure — densely packed protein fibres laid down in concentric layers across a lifetime — and over years, those proteins clump, oxidise and scatter light.
-The exact pattern depends on which part of the lens is affected (nuclear, cortical, posterior subcapsular), but the physical effect has a common signature: light bounces inside the lens instead of focusing cleanly on the retina, and that scatter washes out contrast.
+The exact pattern depends on which part of the lens is affected — nuclear (the dense central core), cortical (the outer layers), or posterior subcapsular (a plaque at the back of the lens) — but the physical effect has a common signature: light bounces inside the lens instead of focusing cleanly on the retina, and that scatter washes out contrast.

 The mechanical consequence is exactly what you'd expect from "scatter washes out contrast."
 A black letter on a white wall, where the original contrast is near 100%, still arrives at the retina with plenty of contrast left to read — your acuity holds up.
 A lane line on wet asphalt at dusk, where the original contrast is perhaps a few percent, can lose enough contrast in transit to drop below the threshold your visual system can detect.
 Clinical reviews of contrast sensitivity in cataract describe a broad reduction across the curve, with the steepest losses in the mid-to-high frequencies and the strongest symptomatic impact under low-light, low-contrast conditions: night driving, fog, dusk, dimly lit interiors.